bonfireprocessor/bonfireprocessor.github-io/_posts/2018-07-24-bonfire-arty-image-released.markdown

 * 32KB Data Cache

 #### Memory
-* 256MB of DDR3 Memory on the Arty Board mapped at Address `0x00000000-0x0ffffffff`
+* 256MB of DDR3 Memory on the Arty Board
 * 32KB of Block RAM for the Boot Monitor
 * SPI Interface to the On Board Flash Memory